 his section of WebFoodCulture is about the most typical international food specialties, presented according to the course they belong to: the nature and the order of these courses are inspired to the Italian tradition.
 The following articles include not just recipes, but also fascinating stories and interesting facts.
 More importantly, they provide precious indications on the most traditional restaurants and producers, giving the opportunity to taste the original flavor of these delicacies.

 IN THIS SECTION:

-The most traditional international specialties presented according to the course they belong to.
+The most typical and traditional international specialties presented according to the course they belong to.